ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](white_threshold.png)](white_threshold.png)

-Providing the "`-level`" operator with same argument for both 'black' and 'white' points will have the same effect.
+Providing the "`-level`" operator with the same argument for both 'black' and 'white' points will have the same effect.

 ~~~
 convert  test.png -level -1,-1 -alpha off  white_level.png